page outline

 Living in Seattle gives you access to almost any outdoor recreation imaginable, including camping and hiking, kayaking, white water rafting, rock climbing, skiing and snowboarding.
 In addition, the city of Seattle has much to offer from shopping at the historic Pike Place Market, to watching one of the city's five professional sports teams in action.

 The City of Seattle's eclectic neighborhoods each have their own unique flavor and atmosphere, and offer endless options for dining, shopping, artistic, and cultural experiences.
-In downtown Seattle, the world famous Pike Place Market offers locally grown fruits and vegetables, seafood, crafts, and many other products.
-Along the waterfront, the Seattle Aquarium features an amazing variety of fish, birds and mammals native to Puget Sound.
+In downtown Seattle, the world famous Pike Place Market

 To explore more of what the PNW has to offer, visit these sites: